-The net proceeds from the sale of \$ aggregate principal amount of the Notes in this offering are approximately \$ (or approximately \$ if the underwriters fully exercise their overallotment option) after deducting the underwriting discounts and commissions of \$ (or \$ if the underwriters fully exercise their overallotment option) payable by us and estimated offering expenses of approximately \$ payable by us.
+We estimate that the net proceeds we receive from the sale of \$100.0 million aggregate principal amount of the Notes in this offering will be approximately \$97.7 million after deducting the underwriting discount of \$2.0 million payable by us and estimated offering expenses of approximately \$0.3 million payable by us.

-We intend to use the net proceeds from this offering to repay a portion of the amount outstanding under the Credit Facility, to fund new investment opportunities, and for other general corporate purposes.
-As of October 7, 2019, we had \$118.6 million outstanding under the Credit Facility.
-Advances under the Credit Facility generally bear interest at a 30-day LIBOR plus 2.85% per annum, with an unused commitment fee of 0.50% when the average unused commitment amount for the reporting period is less than or equal to 50%, 0.75% when the average unused commitment amount for the reporting period is greater than 50% but less than or equal to 65%, and 1.00% when the average unused commitment amount for the reporting period is greater than 65%.
-The Credit Facility has a revolving period end date of January 15, 2021.
-If our Credit Facility is not renewed or extended by January 15, 2021, all principal and interest will be due and payable on or before April 15, 2022.
+We intend to use the net proceeds from this offering to redeem all or a portion of the outstanding 2023 Notes, repay a portion of the amount outstanding under the Credit Facility, to fund new investment opportunities, and for other general corporate purposes.
+The 2023 Notes, which we expect to redeem on January 7, 2021, bear interest at 6.125% per year and have a maturity date of November 1, 2023.
+As of December 4, 2020, we had \$122.3 million outstanding under the Credit Facility.
+Advances under the Credit Facility generally bear interest at a 30-day LIBOR plus 2.85% per annum.
+The Credit Facility has a revolving period end date of July 15, 2021.
+If our Credit Facility is not renewed or extended by July 15, 2021, all principal and interest will be due and payable on or before April 15, 2022.